HUGUS FARM FAMILY HISTORY

 FIRST GENERATION (Woodlawn Farm)

-A portion of what now is Hugus Fruit Farm came as a gift from William Wikoff to his daughter Berneice in the early 1900s.
-In agriculture, Bernice and Ray Hugus were innovative for their time, plowing contour ridges to reclaim badly eroded hillside fields.
+A portion of what now is Hugus Fruit Farm came as a gift from William Wikoff to his daughter Berenice in the early 1900s.
+In agriculture, Berenice and Ray Hugus were innovative for their time, plowing contour ridges to reclaim badly eroded hillside fields.
 The contour ridges served to catch rain and enhance soil drainage for the apples and peach trees they planted there.
 In their early years they also kept Leghorn chickens and later milked a Jersey dairy herd.

 SECOND GENERATION (Seven Springs Farm)